fatherdougalmaguire/fatherdougalmaguire.github.io/about.md

 I live in Sydney, Australia and work for the technology arm of a large financial institution.

 That being said, my skills are more technology adjacent.
+And my skills in HTML/CSS/JS et al are entirely self taught.

+So anything contained within this blog may be a little rough and ready.

 But I do own a beautiful black cat.